Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **plot_catalog_nondetections** [ Type: *bool* ]

-	If True, return a histogram plot of the sources (not) detected based on their signal to noise raitio.
+	If True, return a histogram plot of the sources (not) detected based on their signal to noise ratio.